fbpx

 How to detect it

 Move your Echo closer to the router and see if the problems go away.
 If they do, the issue is either distance or interference.
-Try the fixes below for interference, and I’ll cover connection issues from distance in the next step.
+Try the fixes below for interference, and I’ll cover connection issues caused by distance in the next step.

 How to fix it